-Part of the discounted costs in using an omnibus survey is the general targeting approach where everyone qualifies.
+Part of the discounted costs of using an omnibus survey is the general targeting approach where everyone qualifies.

 This is driven by a large number of brands buying into the omnibus survey effort.
 Although you don’t care about those aged 46+, another organization may.

-These panels are essentially email databases of respondents who have raised their hand and said “yes” to participating in online surveys and other forms of market research.
+These market research panels are essentially email databases of respondents who have raised their hands and said “yes” to participating in online surveys and other forms of market research.

-This allows organizations to leverage these panel members for quick responses due to the high response rates.
+This allows organizations to leverage qualified survey takers for quick responses due to the high response rates.